-4.1 In October 2023 the Government Department for Local Communities and Housing (DLUHC) announced their 'Long-Term Plan for Towns' an investment programme of £1.1 billion into 55 towns for local people's priorities such as regenerating local high streets and town centres or securing public safety.
-The announcement was accompanied by the publication of 'Our Long-Term Plan for Towns' prospectus.

-- 4.2 Each of the 55 towns selected are to receive £20m 'endowment-style' funding to invest over the next 10 years.
+- 4.1 In October 2023 the Government Department for Local Communities and Housing (DLUHC) announced their 'Long-Term Plan for Towns' an investment programme of £1.1 billion into 55 towns for local people's priorities.
+The announcement was accompanied by the publication of 'Our Long-Term Plan for Towns' prospectus (appendix 1). - 4.2 Each town selected will receive £20m 'endowment-style' funding to invest over the next 10 years.
 Town selection for funding allocation was undertaken by Government according to the Levelling Up Needs Index which considers metrics covering skills, pay, productivity, and health, as well as the Index of Multiple Deprivation.
 For Sandwell, Government have selected Smethwick to receive Long-Term Plan for Towns funding.
 Other Black Country towns allocated funding are Darlaston (Walsall), Dudley (Dudley), and Bilston (Wolverhampton). - 4.3 The Government intention is for the £20m endowment style funding (25% revenue / 75% capital) over a 10-year period will provide long-term certainty to deliver a range of interventions within three broad investment themes to be driven by the needs and wishes of local communities: - 1.
 Safety and Security - 2.
 High Streets, Heritage and Regeneration - 3.
-Transport and Connectivity - 4.4 The view of Government is that this flexibility means Towns such as Sandwell are more able to capitalise on private and philanthropic investment, aligning timings with businesses and investors to maximise the benefits for local people. - 4.5 The funding will be devolved directly to Sandwell and will be able to roll over funding into future years.
-As the Local Authority, Sandwell will be the accountable body and will remain responsible for ensuring good use of public funds through the existing duties of the Section 151 officer. - 4.6 To access the £20m endowment-style funding Sandwell will need to produce a Long-Term Plan for Smethwick, based on the priorities of local people, and put to local people for consultation.
+Transport and Connectivity

+- 4.4 The view of Government is that this flexibility means Towns such as Smethwick are more able to capitalise on private and philanthropic investment, aligning timings with businesses and investors to maximise the benefits for local people.

+- 4.5 The funding will be devolved directly to Sandwell Council and will be able to roll over funding into future years.
+As the Local Authority, Sandwell will be the accountable body and will remain responsible for ensuring good use of public funds through the existing duties of the Section 151 officer.

+- 4.6 To access the £20m endowment-style funding Sandwell will need to produce a Long-Term Plan for Smethwick, based on the priorities of local people, and put to local people for consultation.
 A Town Deal Board for Smethwick for the purposes of the Long-Term Plan will need to be established that brings community leaders and representatives together to produce, oversee, and deliver the Long-Term Plan.

 - 4.7 The terms of reference for the Board will be based on learning from the Towns Fund Programme Governance model, adapting arrangements from the existing Town Deal Board for Smethwick.
 The new Board once constituted will review and finalise the terms of reference at its first meeting.
 The proposed terms of reference will then be submitted for approval by the Assistant Director of Legal & Assurance in consultation with the Assistant Director for Growth & Spatial Planning, and the Cabinet Member for Regeneration & West Midlands Combined Authority.
 The terms of reference will comprise the following components:

 - Governance Model

 - Roles and Responsibilities

 - Board Positions

 - Code of Conduct

 - Decision Making

 - Scrutiny

 - Transparency and Accountability

 - Board Member profiles

 - Conflicts of Interest

 - Scheme of Delegation

 - 4.8 It is proposed that the existing positions and members of the Smethwick Town Deal Board be retained for the Long-Term Plan Board:

 - Chair of Smethwick Town Deal Board

 - Deputy Chair of Smethwick Town Deal Board

 - Cabinet Member Regeneration & West Midlands Combined Authority

 - SMBC Smethwick Town Lead

 The other existing positions will also be retained, though the process of repurposing the Town Deal Board for the Long-Term Plan will provide an opportunity to review these positions in the revised context.
 Where additional representation is required it is proposed to advertise the board positions, requesting that expressions of interest be submitted for the retained Board members to consider and appoint by panel.
-The Town Deal Board were consulted on the 29 February 2024 and agreed to this approach.